oleksiimorozenko/event-risk-management/README.md

 ### First try
 Initially, we tried to remove all zero-delay events, as well as the observations with missing bound values.
 It resulted in a significant shortening of the dataset: we ended up with about 5K observations out of 70K we had in the combined dataset.
 This data-cleaning approach is problematic as it eliminates 93% of the original observations, severely compromising the dataset's statistical significance and introducing selection bias by focusing only on five stations and non-zero delays.
 This aggressive filtering removes valuable baseline data about normal operations and system-wide patterns, while also discarding potentially informative missing values that could indicate specific types of delays or system states.
 Consequently, any model trained on this reduced dataset would have limited predictive capabilities and would be unable to provide insights about the entire transit system's behaviour.

+For more details, refer to the corresponding [notebook file](notebooks/02a-data_cleaning.ipynb)

 ### Second try
 After removing Null values and keeping only the top 5 stations with the most delays, 7,744 observations remained.
 The goal was to predict whether there would be a TTC delay (binary classification) using the following models:
  - Logistic Regression